no314/stx-fan/sips-ip/sip-011_ustx-marketplace-standard.md

 ### Commision-Trait function:
 `(pay (uint uint) (response bool uint))`

 An additional action after the marketplace sale happened.
-Usually a token transfer (fee) to the marketplace.
+Usually a token transfer to the marketplace.

-The function takes an identifier of an NFT and an amount in uSTX.
-The functioni must return `(ok true)` on success, never `(ok false)`
+The function takes an identifier of an NFT and and the price in micro STX (uSTX).
+The function must return `(ok true)` on success, never `(ok false)`

+Optionally seperate out royalties, as in the reference: See from line 440.

 It is recommended to use error codes from standardized list of codes and implement the function for converting the error codes to messages function that are defined in a separate SIP.